syler11/ms1-gym/README.md

 ### **Credits:**
 Content
 * Logo Linear gradient feature - [Source](https://cssgradient.io/blog/css-gradient-text/)
-* The photos used in this site were obtained from Pexels.com and Icons were obtained from FontAwesome.com Acknowledgements
+* The photos used in this site were obtained from Pexels.com and Icons were obtained from FontAwesome.com
+Acknowledgements
+Photo by Cleyder Duque from Pexels quotes-guy.jpg
+Photo by Cliff Booth from Pexels quotes-lady.jpg
 * I received inspiration for this project from X